tldr-pages/tldr/contributing-guides/style-guide.md

 ### Highlighting

-While highlighting the first option letter via `[` and `]` in code description respect to case sensivity of options.
-For instance if command doesn't distinguish between up and lower case don't care about what case highlither letter in code description has.
+While highlighting the first option letter via `[` and `]` in code description respect to case of the options.
+Don't highlight letter with a different case than the option has.

 ## sudo command